 Prior to carrying out the restoration work at Weitshaw Muir, CEI staff and volunteers undertook a number of site surveys to build a baseline monitoring dataset.
 Monitoring activities included breeding bird surveys (following BTO methods) and a Large Heath butterfly timed count (following Butterfly Conservation’s methods) was carried out

 Along with the other enhancement sites, CEI staff and volunteers will continue to monitor the habitat’s health and record wildlife seen.
-If you would like to find out more about the CEI’s awareness raising, education or volunteer programmes, follow the links or contact Project Manager Scott, on 01563533513 or at email@example.com.
+If you would like to find out more about the CEI’s awareness raising, education or volunteer programmes, follow the links or contact the CEI on 01563533513 or at email@example.com.

 The enhancement and monitoring work at Sorn Estate was funded as part of CEI’s Nature Network Legacy Project.
 Nature Network Legacy is funded by Scottish Natural Heritage, INFINIS and the South Ayrshire Waste Environment Trust.
 The Programme is being part-financed by the Scottish Government and the European Union – Ayrshire LEADER 2014-2020.